-I jerk awake when the thud of the heavy back door echos through the house.
-My wife – leaving for work – again without saying goodbye.
+I jerk awake when the thud of the big back door echoes through the house.
+My wife – going away for work – again without saying goodbye.
 I hear the throttle of her twenty year old beater decrescendo as she left the house – most likely still frustrated from my lack of employment.
-I can’t blame her.
-Everything has crumbled in the last few months since one of the worst days of my life.
+I really can’t blame her.
+Everything has collapsed in the last few months since one of the worst days of my life.
 Of our life.

-I close my eyes to calm myself, letting the silence and the rhythm of Carl’s snoring fall in time with my heartbeat.
-He lied curled in the crook of my knees.
+I shut my eyes to calm myself, letting my heart beat fall in time with the rhythm of Carl’s snoring.
+He lay curled in the crook of my knees.
 Right where I’d left him the night before.
 He’s been exceptionally clingy as of late and complains if I’m out of sight for too long.
-I can’t even go to the back yard without it sounding like he’s being tortured.
+I can’t even run to the back yard without it sounding like he’s being tormented.

-I reach down to scratch his long ears.
-It’s nice to be wanted.
-I pull my phone from its cable; checking the time and charge.
+I revel quietly in the feeling of being wanted and I reach down to scratch his long, velvety ears..
+I draw in my phone from its cable; checking the time and charge.